imfemambocus/farmlink/README.md

 ## About Farmlink

 Farmlink is a comprehensive mobile application that bridges the gap between Mauritian farmers and their customers - whether individual households or businesses like restaurants and hotels.
-By eliminating traditional market inefficiencies, Farmlink empowers farmers with direct market access while providing consumers with fresh, local produce at competitive prices.
+By eliminating traditional market inefficiencies, Farmlink empowers farmers with direct market access whilst providing consumers with fresh, local produce at competitive prices.

 ### Problem Statement